-Her appearance proved to be fortuitous.
-Mitch Miller, head of recordings for Columbia Records, was so impressed by her vocal talents that he signed her to a recording contract and then made her a regular on "Sing Along With Mitch."
+That appearance and performance proved to be fortuitous.
+Mitch Miller, head of recordings for Columbia Records, was so impressed by her vocal talents that he signed her to a recording contract and then made her a regular on Sing Along With Mitch.
 As such, Leslie Uggams became the first African-American performer to be regularly featured on a weekly, national prime time television series.

-Concurrent with her musical composition and theory studies at the Juilliard School, Leslie released the first of 10 albums she was to record for Columbia Records, including her first hit single, Morgan.
-Alternating major nightclub appearances with her stage work, Leslie appeared in the musical "The Boyfriend" in Berkeley, California, and soon made her Broadway debut as the lead in "Hallelujah, Baby!"
+Concurrent with her musical composition and theory studies at the Julliard School, Leslie released the first of 10 albums she was to record for Columbia Records, including her first hit single, “Morgan.”
+Alternating major nightclub appearances with her stage work, Leslie appeared in the musical The Boyfriend in Berkeley, California, and soon made her Broadway debut as the lead in Hallelujah, Baby!
 That performance earned Leslie the 1968 Tony Award for Best Actress in a Broadway Musical Comedy.
-She followed that with a starring role in her next Broadway show, "Her First Roman," opposite Richard Kiley.
+She followed that with a starring role as Cleopatra in her next Broadway show, Her First Roman, opposite Richard Kiley.